UKHO/spo-recursive-file-upload/README.md

 ## Inputs

-`site_url`: Destination SPO site URL
+`site_url`: Destination SPO site URL (witout tralling / i.e. https://site not https://site/)
 `username`: SPO account username. **Must have write privileges on the designated site.**
 `password`: SPO account password.
 `destination_path`: Relative destination path on SPO site.
-If path does not exist, it will be created.
+If path does not exist, it will be created. (without prefixed and trailing forward slash, i.e. 'How To Train Your Dragon/docs' not '/How To Train Your Dragon/docs/')
 `source_path`: Source file path(s) to be uploaded to SPO.
 Separate multiple files using a semicolon `;`.
-`base`: If you want to preserve folders structure inside SharePoint folder, you can provide a base for you files.
+`base`: **DEPRICATED** If you want to preserve folders structure inside SharePoint folder, you can provide a base for you files.
 For example when using glob ['build/css/*.*'] and base: 'build', all css files will be loaded under [SharePoint folder]/css.

 ## Things you need to know